Bioinformatics. Evolution. Environment. Genomics.

 Using the polyploid African clawed frog (Xenopus) in Ben Evans' lab, we found that multiple different mechanisms explain the retention of duplicate genes, and that genes with greater and broader expression are less likely to be lost following whole genome duplication.
 Substantial gene expression divergence was observed despite purifying selection on amino acid sequences, potentially reflecting adaptation or even the early stages of pseudogenization.
 Younger duplicate genes in diploid frogs also had significantly higher levels of sex-biased expression.

-Mutation rates under environmental stress
+mutation rates and environmental stress

 Picture